 Building the capacity of local governments to improve community food systems to benefit small and mid-sized farmers and underserved community residents.

 Food is integral to human sustenance.
 Yet many Americans are food insecure, struggling to gain access to healthful, affordable and culturally preferred foods.
 Many farmers and ranchers are struggling to keep their operations viable.
 This project aims to transform these challenges into opportunities for food producers and communities.
-We identify innovations in local and regional public policy that strengthen community food systems in order to better support underserved residents and farmers, especially small and mid-sized farmers.
+We identify innovations in local and regional public policy that strengthen community food systems in order to better support underserved residents and farmers, especially farmers operating small and mid-sized farms.
 The project builds the capacity of local governments and their partners to create, implement and sustain food system plans and policies that simultaneously promote access to healthy, affordable and culturally acceptable food and foster a viable agricultural sector in their communities.

 Research, Education and Planning and Policy in Communities

 Growing Food Connections team coordinates and integrates Research, Education and Planning & Policy activities to build a stronger community food system from the ground up.
 We do this in partnership with individuals and organizations across the research, education, and policy landscape.
 Please email us to find out how you might partner with us at: email@example.com.